Nuitka/Nuitka/Developer_Manual.rst

   Which then will be properly handled.

-* Shelve for caching

-  If we ever came to the conclusion to want and cache complex results of analysis, we could do so with the shelve module.
-We would have to implement ``__deepcopy__`` and then could store in there optimized node structures from start values after parsing.

 * Tail recursion optimization.

   Functions that return the results of calls, can be optimized.
 The Stackless